NeuronBench/nb-docs/content/blog/lesson-plans-00-action-potential.md

 The easiest way to administer this lesson is to distribute the link to the PDF to your students.
 It contains instructions for getting started on NeuronBench.
-If your students open the link in Firefox they will be able to answer questions and draw diagrams directly on the PDF, save their changes and send them to you for grading.
+If your students open the PDF in Firefox they will be able to answer questions and draw diagrams directly on the PDF, save their changes and send them to you for grading.
+The NeuronBench simulator itself works on all modern desktop browsers.

  - [PDF](../exploring_the_action_potential.pdf) (275 kb)

-The original files are also available, in case you would like to customize them.
+In case you would like to tailor the lesson plans to your own needs, they can be downloaded for MS Word or Apple Pages.

  - [Apple Pages](../exploring_the_action_potential.pages) (567 kb)
  - [docx](../exploring_the_action_potential.docx) (162 kb)